AJLindner/OneIdentity-Password-Manager-OneLogin-Integration/README.md

  - Windows Powershell 5.1 (this has not been tested on Powershell Core/PwSh 6+)
  - A OneLogin Tenant
  - One Identity Password Manager
+ - TLS 1.2 must be allowed
+   - The OneLogin API requires connections to be encrypted with TLS 1.2.
+This is automatically enabled when needed for the Powershell sessions, but if any settings are preventing TLS 1.2, the process will fail.

 # TL;DR / Quick Start Guide
 If you just wish to get this up and running in a lab, follow these instructions.
 Otherwise, read further for a detailed installation & configuration guide.